void-linux/void-docs/src/config/locales.md

 # Locales and Translations

-This section is specific to `glibc` installations of Void given that `musl` does not support locales.

-For a list of currently enabled locales, run:
+You can use the following command, which is specific to `glibc` installations of Void (given that `musl` does not support locales), to see a list of currently enabled locales:

 ```
 $ locale -a